-Brown butter has a knack for making just about anything tempting—even vegetables.
+This brown butter winter squash recipe is proof that brown butter has a knack for making just about anything tempting with its nutty fragrance and flavor.
+Even good-for-you vegetables.
 It’s sorta like black magic in that regard.
-But in this case, it’s not butter alone that makes this squash tempting.
-It can also be a little something spicy or sweet.
-(See the Variations beneath the recipe—and the corresponding comments from folks who’ve made them—and you’ll understand exactly what we mean.)
+Or rather, in this case, brown magic.
+And it’s not the brown butter alone that makes this squash tempting.
+It can also be a little something spicy or sweet—take a gander at the many Variations beneath the recipe—and the corresponding comments from folks who’ve made them—and you’ll understand exactly what we mean.
+Originally published November 12, 2012.–Renee Schettler Rossi

 Brown Butter Winter Squash Recipe